benesposito/Themer/README.md

 Any necessary commands to restart the config's program can be added to `~/.config/themer/themer-post.sh`, which gets called once the last config has been themed and written to `~/.config/themer/bin/`

-`colors.ini` specifies colors based on theme which can get substituted into the themed version using the 'COLOR' header (e.g. `{COLOR:RED`})
+`colors.ini` specifies colors based on theme which can get substituted into the themed version using the 'COLOR' header (e.g. `{COLOR:RED}`)

 ## Example